From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: Results and Discussion

 Of importance is also the study of the convergence of the results as a function of the number of measurements ($N_s$) needed to accurately evaluate the elements in Eqs.~\eqref{eq: McLach M} and~\eqref{eq: McLach V}.
 Measurements introduces a statistical noise in the solution of the equation of motion for the propagation of the wavefunction parameters, which has an impact on the overall dynamics.
 Building on~\cite{lubasch_variational_2020} we investigate the aforementioned behaviour in the case of the newly introduced term $\bra{\partial_{\theta_k}\psi}\mathcal{H}\ket{\psi}$.
 The potential part is directly proportional to the measurement of the the ancilla qubit $\langle \sigma_V^z \rangle$, thus the variance of the measurements can be estimated by the following

 where the value of $\sigma^z_V$ is intended in the limit of ${N_s \to \infty}$ and the norm of the potential $\phi_V(n)$ scales with the number of qubits as $2^{n/2}$ (this can be easily seen applying the spectral method proposed in Ref.~\cite{mocz_towards_2021} to obtain the potential, where the wavefunction is normalized as in Eq.~\eqref{eq:physical_quantum_relation}).
 The fact that the number of shots scales exponentially with the number of qubits is related to the nonlinear nature of the problem.
-Precisely, is a consequence of the factorization of the physical wavefunction and the potential (remember Eqs.~\eqref{eq: generic_wavefunc},~\eqref{eq: potential structure}).
+Precisely, it is a consequence of the factorization of the physical wavefunction and the potential (remember Eqs.~\eqref{eq: generic_wavefunc},~\eqref{eq: potential structure}), where the normalization factor appears as an additional parameter that depend on the number of grid points.

 The kinetic part is given by a linear combination of three different set of measurements, see Eq.~(\ref{eq: mixed finite diff kinetic}).
 The variance is estimated with a quadrature-sum as

 Here the factor $2^{2n}$ emerges from the term $1/\Delta x^2$ required form the finite differences method.
 We observe that in both situations the number of measurement required for an arbitrary accuracy increases with the number of qubits.